aditya-an1l/convex/README.md

 ## 🔐 Contribution & Branch Protection Policy

+> 💡 Note: For more details and step-by-step instructions for contributing, refer [CONTRIBUTING](./CONTRIBUTING.md) page.

 To maintain a high-quality and collaborative codebase, the `main` branch of this repository is **protected**.
 Please follow the simple workflow below when contributing:

 ### ✅ **Contribution Guidelines**